gamer-project/gamer/doc/wiki/Initial-Conditions.md

        - `ExtPotTableFilename` : `char*`

          Filename for the external potential table.
-Required for `AddingExternalPotential_Table`; Useless for `AddingExternalPotential_Analytical`.
+Required for `AddingExternalPotential_Table`; useless for `AddingExternalPotential_Analytical`.

      - Notes